alexcolford/alex-colford-capstone-wychwood/README.md

 <!-- Why is your app needed?
 Background information around any pain points or other reasons. -->

 The idea of Wychwood Naturals came from necessity and curiousity.
-Necessity because sometimes store-bought products contain unfavourable ingredients for those with sensitive skin and allegies and curiousity to see if there are better options from natural resources.
+Necessity because sometimes store-bought products contain unfavourable ingredients for those with sensitive skin and curiousity to see if there are better options from natural resources.
 With Wychwood Naturals being a small family-owned business, I wanted to improve on the webpage layout as well as create a more dyanmic products products that could easily be updated when new products are available.
-Also, with the intent of one day having an online store front, I wanted to create the the ability to make a use profile and connect it with a shopping cart.
+Also, with the intent of one day having an online store front, I wanted to create the ability to make a user profile and connect it with a shopping cart.

 ### User Profile